50th Edwards Bayesian Research Conference January 19-20, 2012

 A Bit of History of these Meetings

-The Bayesian Research Conference was hosted for 41 years by Ward Edwards, and for many years it was held each year in mid February at the Sportsman's Lodge in Studio City, California.
-These meetings have been very high in quality, extremely diverse in topic and approach, and under Ward's leadership since 1961, they established a pattern of extremely fruitful, constructive, and congenial meetings. picture of Ward Edwards and Jim Shanteau
+The Bayesian Research Conference was hosted for 41 years by Ward Edwards, and for many years it was held each year in mid-February at the Sportsman's Lodge in Studio City, California.
+These meetings have been very high in quality, extremely diverse in topic and approach, and under Ward's leadership since 1961, they established a pattern of extremely fruitful, constructive, and congenial meetings.
+Starting with the 42nd meeting, the event has been held on the campus of California State University, Fullerton. picture of Ward Edwards and Jim Shanteau

 Other Links